-Kansas City, Missouri, is home to the reigning Super Bowl champion Kansas City Chiefs — who open their season Thursday night against the Baltimore Ravens.
+Kansas City, Missouri, is home to the reigning Super Bowl champion Kansas City Chiefs — who won their 2024 season opener on Thursday night against the Baltimore Ravens.

-Outside Arrowhead Stadium, Chiefs fans are sure to be serving barbecue at the tailgates.
+Outside Arrowhead Stadium on home game days this year, Chiefs fans are sure to be serving barbecue at the tailgates.
 But not just any barbecue.
 Specifically, Kansas City barbecue.

 "For Kansas City, 'barbecue' is a noun.
 It's not a verb," Rod Gray, chief executive officer of the Kansas City Barbeque Society, told Fox News Digital via email.